ergo-services/ergo/docs/actors/supervisor.md

 **Per-child `Intensity` is rejected for All For One and Rest For One**.
 Group-restart strategies have no use for per-child thresholds: when one child fails, the supervisor restarts the whole group, so charging a per-child counter has no defined meaning.

 **Use `errors.Is` and `errors.Unwrap` to inspect failures**.
-When a supervisor terminates due to a restart-intensity overflow, its exit reason is `*gen.Error{Msg: "restart intensity exceeded", Inner: <original child reason>}`.
-A parent supervisor or monitor can match the structural cause with `errors.Is(reason, act.ErrSupervisorRestartsExceeded)` (where applicable) and recover the underlying child failure with `errors.Unwrap(reason)`.
+When a supervisor terminates due to a restart-intensity overflow, its exit reason is `*gen.Error{Msg: "supervisor restart intensity exceeded (max N in Ms): ...", Wrapped: [gen.ErrExceeded, originalChildReason]}`.
+A parent supervisor or monitor can match the structural cause with `errors.Is(reason, gen.ErrExceeded)` and recover the underlying child failure by traversing `Unwrap()`.

 ## Behavior Cookbook